Test Case Management Using TestRail: A Complete Hands-on Review Tutorial and WalkThrough

-To view or update the progress of a test run, simply click its name.
+To view or update the progress of a test run, simply click on its name.

-#15) The screenshot below shows the status of a test run in progress.
+#15) The screenshot below shows the status of the test run in progress.

-As each test is executed, a tester can update its status as passed, failed, etc. It’s also possible to set the status of multiple tests at once.
+Once each test is executed, the tester can update its status as passed, failed, etc. It’s also possible to set the status of multiple tests at once.
 If you’re following along with the walkthrough, use the drop-down to set the status of your login test case to Passed.

-#16) The Add Result window will appear, where you can add comments about the test, assign it to another team member, attach a screenshot, and even push the defect to your integrated issue tracker.
+#16) The Add Results window will appear where you can add comments about the test, assign it to another team member, attach a screenshot, and even push the defect to your integrated issue tracker.

-For Example, assume that you’re using Jira for issue tracking.
-After you submit your result, the test case is updated with the defect ID in Jira, and the Jira issue remains connected to the test case through the TestRail API.
-Any updates to the issue in Jira will also update TestRail.
+For example, assume that you’re using Jira for issue tracking.
+Once you submit your results, the test case will be updated with the defect ID in Jira and the Jira issue will remain connected to the test case through the TestRail API.
+Any updates on the issue in Jira will also update TestRail.

 After the defect is fixed, you can use TestRail’s re-run feature to re-execute the test and enter the new results.

-#17) Click Add Result to close the window and return to the test run in progress.
-Notice that the pie chart has been updated to reflect the status change.
+#17) Click Add Results to close the window and return to the test run in progress.
+Note that the pie chart has been updated to reflect the status change.

 #18) As you’ve got a test result, you can explore many customizable reports within TestRail.
 The sample screen below shows the reports available from the test run.
 More reports are available from the Reports tab.

-Although it isn’t necessary to set up milestones to execute test runs, it’s a good practice.
+Although it isn’t necessary to set up milestones to execute test runs, it’s good practice.

-Milestones allow you to track progress across multiple test runs for goals such as a software release.
+Milestones allow you to track progress across multiple test runs for goals such as software releases.
 Use the Milestones tab to add them.
 The sample screen below shows a project with three open milestones and two completed milestones.

-Once all tests are complete in a test run, you can lock the run which will prevent future changes.
+Once all tests are completed in a test run, you can lock in the run which will prevent future changes.
 Hence, even if a test case changes for a future run, its definition is preserved for the current run in case you need to audit the results later.

 With all these features, it’s easy to see how TestRail can significantly boost a team’s testing productivity.

-If you are still managing test cases using spreadsheets, I’ll suggest giving TestRail a try to see what all you can achieve for your project.
+If you are still managing test cases using spreadsheets, I’d suggest giving TestRail a try to see what all you can achieve for your project.